ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-use-powerbi-reports-factbox.md

 ### You can't see the report in the Select Report pane

 The report's name doesn't contain the name of the list page that's being shown.
-Clear the filter to get a full list of Power BI reports available.
+Vymažte filtr a získejte úplný seznam dostupných sestav Power BI.

 ### Report is loaded but blank, not filtered, or filtered incorrectly